rampal-punia/python-tutorials/1_getting_started/readme.md

 # Python introduction

 Python is an easy-to-learn, object-oriented, and interpreted programming language.
-Before starting to learn Python programming it is recommended to read:
+Before starting to learn Python programming it is recommended to read and understand the following topics:

 - [Programming Languages](https://github.com/CodingMantras/PythonTutorials/blob/master/1_getting_started/1_programming_language.md)